tejaswini-mr/Tejaswini-M-R-/README.md

 # Tejaswini-M-R-
-# Srujanjalojiltspice
-# LIC_exp
-linear integrated circuits
 # Experiment-1
-Question:the power given is P=100uW , perform DC analysis , Transient analysis and AC analysis for the given circuit and check what happens when the width is increased or decreased of each mosfet.
+Question:the power given is P=50uW , perform DC analysis , Transient analysis and AC analysis for the given circuit and check what happens when the width is increased or decreased of each mosfet.
 # Design-1:
 ![Screenshot 2025-02-17 213914](https://github.com/user-attachments/assets/3c6bf7a7-66ff-4d83-989d-fcc4213c9ba0)